-The Dan Beard Council will refund all but 20% of fees paid per participant for those who fill out the 2023 Summer Camp Refund Request form, no later than 30 days prior to arrival at camp.
+The Dan Beard Council will refund all but 20% of fees paid per participant for those who fill out the 2024 Summer Camp Refund Request form, no later than 30 days prior to arrival at camp.
+This can be found on https://danbeard.org/campforms.
 You may replace the name and information on a registration at no additional fee, but they must be of the same participant type (youth for youth and adult for adult).
 This policy excludes payments labeled as "nonrefundable."